wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OMFQuickStart.md

    }]
    ```

-2. To write the data in the Edge Storage, store the JSON file with the name OmfCreateDataEvents.json on the local device.
+2. To write the data to EDS, store the JSON file with the name _OmfCreateDataEvents.json_ on the local device.
 3. To write data values to the SDS stream, run the following curl command:

    ```bash